ashu1022001/simple-random-online-quiz/README.md

 3) open localhost:5000 on browser

-Generates 10 random multiple choice questions quiz on each refresh Gives quiz results on submit
+Generates 10 random multiple choice questions quiz on each refresh<br/>
+Gives quiz results on submit<br/>
-No additional configuration required
+No additional configuration required<br/>
-No DB config required
+No DB config required<br/>